Ali's June Gardening Newsletter

 It’s still not too late to sow some annuals directly into the soil for a summer display.
 Plants such as nasturtiums, borage, zinnias, poppies and calendula are easy to grow and can still be planted to create colour to admire whilst you relax in your outdoor space.

-There is still time to treat yourself to some summer bedding plants, such as geraniums, begonias or petunias for a container garden or hanging basket.
+My personal favourite, there is still time to treat yourself to some summer bedding plants, such as geraniums, begonias or petunias for a container garden or hanging basket.
 They can be purchased in your local garden centre and when mixed with foliage and trailing plants will brighten up any area.

 Make sure regular watering is done so they don’t dry out, especially on hot days.
 It’s also important to start a regular liquid feed for your summer plants, which can be done every two to four weeks.

 It is now time to harvest those early potatoes, lettuce, shallots, garlic, onions, radish, salad vegetables and strawberries for refreshing meals over the coming weeks.
+This year, I'm growing a selection of strawberries, potatoes and garlic!

 Make sure you protect any crops you need with fruit cages or netting to keep pests, squirrels and birds away.